Cahlil-Togonon/UPCARE_app/routing-backend/README.md

 ## OpenAPI specifications

-`./router_API.yaml` contains OpenAPI specifications for the GraphHopper routing API server
+`./router_API.yaml` contains OpenAPI specifications for the GraphHopper routing API server.
+Use Redocly or Swagger for development using this API.